xinzhou93/CS280A/content/Project 5A.md

   </figure>
 </div>

-**Observations:**
-- Text-conditioned editing gives us powerful creative control over the transformation
-- The prompt guides what the model "sees" in the noisy image—even abstract shapes can become trees or cabins
-- At low `i_start` values, the prompt dominates; at high values, the original structure is preserved with stylistic changes

 ## 1.8 Visual Anagrams

-[Visual Anagrams](https://dangeng.github.io/visual_anagrams/) create optical illusions where an image looks like one thing, but when flipped upside down reveals something completely different.
+Visual Anagrams create optical illusions where an image looks like one thing, but when flipped upside down reveals something completely different.
 The algorithm works by averaging two noise estimates:
 - $\epsilon_1$: Denoise normally with prompt $p_1$
 - $\epsilon_2$: Flip image, denoise with prompt $p_2$, flip the noise back
 - $\epsilon = (\epsilon_1 + \epsilon_2) / 2$